The Bell Pits and Gin Pits in the Gorse Field are included in our Coal Mining guided tours.

 By about 1500 technology had advanced to enable deeper coal mining to take place.
 The gin pit (name derived from engine) enabled deeper mining to take place, perhaps as deep as 150 feet (45 metres).
 Horse power made the difference.

 The replica horse gin is on the site of a former gin pit.
+The site was identified in 2002 and had to be cleared of brambles.
 A snowy day helped the Trust confirm this as a circle of snow melted before the rest of the grass area.
 The original horse circle would have used stone to stop the horses trampling it into mud.

 Many thanks to Larry South for the drone photos of the replica gin pit.
 The view from above helps put it into context.